 Live chat, SMS, Facebook Messenger—customers today have near-instant access to help from a company at their fingertips.
-But sometimes, your customers just want to be able to find answers for themselves—in fact, according to research by Coleman Parkes, 91% of consumers said they would use an online knowledge base if it were available and tailored to their needs.
+But sometimes, your customers just want to be able to find answers for themselves—in fact, according to research by Coleman Parkes, 91% of consumers said they would use an online customer support knowledge base if it were available and tailored to their needs.

 “91% of consumers would use an online knowledge

 base if it were tailored to their needs”

 But besides being something your customers want, a well-designed customer facing knowledge base is also a welcome solution for companies wanting to scale their customer support, allowing them to direct their customers’ easier-to-answer questions to a knowledge base, while letting their agents focus on the tougher, more nuanced asks.

 Which is kind of a win-win.

 So whether you’re new to the customer service knowledge base structure, or looking to improve your existing one, we’ve pulled together a list of best practices so you can be sure of designing a customer-centric knowledge base that puts your customer—and their experience—first.

 Before we delve into the how’s of a customer facing knowledge base, let’s first get on the same page on what a knowledge base is.